pscally1005/pscally1005.github.io/_posts/misc/unhealthy/2025-01-02-sugar-cookies.markdown

 - sugar cookies
 - white flour
 - all purpose flour
 Description: Happy New Year!
 Vic and I tend to make sugar cookies once a year, and we decided to make them for New Year's Eve.
 While I've never been a big fan of sugar cookies, they're a fun activity to do with a partner or a group.
 Decorating cookies is a great way to bring out creativity and unwind, and they always seem to be a big hit at gatherings.
-If you prefer healthier decorative cookies, you can check out my <a href="/recipes/cut-out-cookies">Healthier Cut Out Cookies</a>, which have a cocoa base, only a little added sugar from maple syrup, and a homemade frosting
+If you prefer healthier decorative cookies, you can check out my <a href="/recipes/cut-out-cookies">Healthier Cut Out Cookies</a>, which have a cocoa base, only a little added sugar from maple syrup, and a homemade frosting.
+You can also check out any of my other <a href="/cookies">healthy cookie recipes</a>!
 Instructions:
 - In a medium bowl, whisk together the dry ingredients, and set aside - flour, baking powder, and salt